alexerlandsson/sass-extend/README.md

 #### replace

-`string.replace` replaces a substring in a string.
+Function used to replaces a substring in a string.

 ```scss
 string.replace($string, $search, $replace: "")